FREQUENTLY ASKED QUESTIONS

 Can you recommend local lodging and restaurant options?

-There are plenty of restaurants and hotel, motel, and B&B rooms available in the area.
-But the hotels tend to fill up fast that time of year as it is peak wildflower season in the Hill Country.
-Visit our Lodging Suggestions tab for area hotel info, which will lead you to local dining suggestions as well via the Chamber of Commerce and Visitor's Bureau sites we provide.
+There are plenty of restaurants and hotels, motels, and B&B rooms available in the area.
+The hotels tend to fill up fast that time of year as it is peak wildflower season in the Hill Country.
+Visit our Lodging Suggestions tab for area hotel info, which will lead you to local dining suggestions via the Chamber of Commerce and Visitor's Bureau sites we provide.

 Are dogs allowed in the Park?